4 Day Trips To Get You Out of DC This Summer

 Frederick isn’t short of distillery options either!
 McClintock Distilling, Dragon Distillery, and Tenth Ward Distilling Company all reside in Frederick, so you might need to turn your day trip into an overnight stay so you can sample them all.

-In the summers, head to Frederick on Thursday evenings for Alive @ Five concerts on the creek.
-In winter, don’t miss Fire In Ice with ice sculptures and fire dancers.
-There’s almost always something going on in Frederick, regardless of time of year, but especially in the summer.
+Head to Frederick on Thursday evenings for Alive @ Five concerts on the creek.
+There’s almost always something going on in Frederick, regardless of the time of year, but especially in the summer.

 #FrayLife Tip: Check brewery websites to see what food trucks will be there on the day you go.